BBC should have further explored issues raised about Tim Westwood, report says

 Following the report’s publication on Thursday, the corporation has appointed an independent reviewer to lead a broader review into what was known about concerns raised about Westwood.

-Barrister Gemma White, supported by the law firm Linklaters, will aim to complete her investigation in six months.
+Barrister Gemma White, supported by the law firm Linklaters, will aim to complete her investigation in six months and the BBC has said it is willing to work with Westwood’s other employers, which include MTV and Capital Xtra-owner Global, to fully establish what happened.

+The investigation comes after Lord Dyson’s report in May 2021 into how Martin Bashir secured his bombshell Panorama interview with Diana, Princess of Wales.

+The new review will not make recommendations about what action should be taken against Westwood or any other individuals “or within the BBC generally”.

 The corporation also said it is in contact with the Metropolitan Police, and that as part of the “ongoing work any relevant information will be passed to them”.